FAQs about Commercial Drivers License Station (CDL)

 Hours are 6:45am - 3:00pm.; Monday thru Friday except for State Holidays.
 Written test hours are administered from 6:45am - 2:00pm.

-CDL and Motorcycle road skills testing at the Kaneohe Baseyard are: 9:00 p.m. – 2:00 p.m., Monday thru Friday, except for State Holidays.
+CDL road skills testing at the Kaneohe Baseyard are: 9:00 a.m. – 2:00 p.m., Monday thru Friday, except for State Holidays.
+Motorcycle skills testing at the Kaneohe Baseyare are administered once a day at 9:00 a.m. only, Monday thru Friday, except for State Holidays.

 - What are the requirements or documents needed to obtain a CDL Permit?

 - Applicants must be at least 21 years of age.

 - Submittal of the DOT Physical, provided by a National Registry certified examiner, which verifies that you meet the Medical and Physical requirements.

 - Pass the required vision test with a minimum of 20/40 in both eyes.